What are milk allergies?

 - runny nose

-In more serious reactions, abdominal pain, diarrhea, and swelling of the lips, tongue, or throat may occur.
+More serious reactions may include abdominal pain, diarrhea, and swelling of the lips, tongue, or throat.
 In vary rare cases, a soy allergy may result in anaphylaxis.

 Allergies are usually discovered very early, often by three months of age.
-As noted, breastfeeding is one of the best ways to avoid and defend against allergies.
-A newborn should not be given any formula during the first four weeks after birth, but when breastfeeding isn't an option, certain formulas can usually be safely tolerated by infants.
+Breastfeeding is one of the best ways to avoid and defend against allergies.
+There are also milk formulas for babies who develop milk allergies.

 Most pediatricians recommend soy-based formulas with added vitamins and minerals for babies allergic to milk.

-If symptoms don't improve after a switch to soy, "hypoallergenic" formulas are available, including extensively hydrolyzed formulas in which proteins have been broken down so they are less likely to cause a reaction.
+If symptoms don’t improve after a switch to soy, hypoallergenic formulas are available.
+These include extensively hydrolyzed formulas in which proteins have been broken down so they are less likely to cause a reaction.